Finding the Best Shoes for Plantar Fasciitis:

 Our trainers for plantar fasciitis feature a luxuriously padded, anatomically contoured footbed which cushions and cradles your sensitive feet.

-Shock absorption is a must-have feature for shoes for plantar fasciitis.
+Shock absorption is a must-have feature for good shoes for plantar fasciitis.
 Shock absorption softens the impact of your feet hitting hard surfaces and reduces the risk of injury or worsening of plantar fasciitis.

-While a lot trainers for high impact exercise such as running are likely to have shock absorption, it is less common to find shock absorption in shoes such as heels, boots and flats.
+While a lot of trainers for high impact exercise such as running are likely to have shock absorption, it is less common to find shock absorption in shoes such as heels, boots and flats.

 Sole Bliss shoes feature triple-layer underfoot cushioning.
 The base layer of this podiatrist-approved cushioning system is designed for shock absorption.
 This creates a much softer impact with the ground, dramatically reducing the pain of plantar fasciitis.

-The best shoes for plantar fasciitis should allow your feet to breathe.
+The best women's shoes for plantar fasciitis should allow your feet to breathe.
 If you have a wider foot, it is essential that you buy wide-fitting shoes for plantar fasciitis.
 If your toes are constricted at the front of the shoe, you create further stress and pressure on this painful part of your body.